Godsmith/trainfinity3/README.md

 - Add goods production chain to README
 - Make the train destinations stations, not single tiles.
-- Do not show track tile marker immediately when goin to track mode, show it when moving the mouse
 - Support two-finger panning and zooming
 - cancel button when laying track
 - pathfind between nodes when laying track